 How To Raise A Guard Donkey

 Donkeys that are intended to be raised to ward off coyotes should be introduced to the livestock they are intended to protect at a young age (from birth or point of weening).
-You should avoid their contact with herding dogs throughout their lives to make sure they don’t become comfortable around canines.
+You should avoid contact with herding dogs throughout their lives to make sure they don’t become comfortable around canines.
 Donkey’s naturally do not care for canines, so even if you have dogs around, they may not go anywhere near coyotes.

-Feed the donkey the same time you feed the livestock they are protecting.
+Feed the donkey at the same time you feed the livestock they are protecting.
 This will make the donkey realize that being with the flock or herd will prevent them from ever missing a meal.

 As the donkey ages to about 3 years old, introduce them to a dog in a corral to see if they show aggression towards the canine.
 This will help to ensure the donkey will actually do a good job guarding.

 In summary, most donkeys are naturally aggressive against canines.
 They are more than capable of taking down a coyote on their own.
 I would not hesitate to use a donkey to guard livestock and they have many benefits including low costs of ownership, low maintenance, and a long lifespan, donkeys are a very popular guard animal to protect your other livestock from predators such as coyotes.

 What Do Donkeys Use To Intimidate and Protect Livestock?